yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 type: docs
 ---

-Export cluster database logs to third-party tools for analysis and customization.
+Export YSQL database logs to third-party tools for security monitoring, to build operations and health dashboards, troubleshooting, and more.
 You can export the following types of logs:

 - Database query log.
 This is the standard [PostgreSQL logging](https://www.postgresql.org/docs/11/runtime-config-logging.html) facility.
 Using these settings you can log query statements and errors.
 - Database audit log.
-Using the [PostgreSQL Audit Extension](https://www.pgaudit.org/#) ([pgaudit](https://github.com/pgaudit/pgaudit/blob/1.3.2/README.md)), the audit log provides more fine-grained logs often required to comply with government, financial, or ISO certifications.
+Using the [PostgreSQL Audit Extension](https://www.pgaudit.org/#) ([pgaudit](https://github.com/pgaudit/pgaudit/blob/1.3.2/README.md)), the audit log provides the exact database transactions, which is a compliance requirement for government, financial, or ISO certifications.

+Note that YugabyteDB is based on PostgreSQL 11 and uses pgaudit v1.3.2.

-Exporting logs may incur additional costs for network transfer, especially for cross-region and internet-based transfers.
+Exporting logs may incur additional costs for network transfer within a cloud region, between cloud regions, and across the internet.
 Refer to [Data transfer costs](../../cloud-admin/cloud-billing-costs/#data-transfer-costs).

 {{< tip title="Session logging" >}}